agsb/jelly/controllines.md

 | PA  | increase or decrease counter | | default is increase |
 | MR  | MASTER RESET  | | clear all latches |

-those lines are multiplexed with D6-D7 for 4 8-bit latches 74hc273, with CP clock and /MR master reset.
+those lines are multiplexed with D6-D7 for 4 x latches 74hc273, with CP clock and /MR master reset.

 the data d0-d7 from/into tapes are bufferd by 4 8-bit D-registers 74hc574, with CP clock and /OE output enable.